Lynch Fragments: Exhibition history

 In 2006, curator Kellie Jones selected several sculptures from the series for the survey exhibition Energy/Experimentation: Black Artists and Abstraction 1964-1980 at the Studio Museum in Harlem.

 Several works from the series were included in the 56th Venice Biennale in 2015, curated by Okwui Enwezor, the Biennale's first African curator.
 The same year, Edwards exhibited a large number of the sculptures in his 50-year traveling retrospective exhibition, originating at the Nasher Sculpture Center (Note: After closing in Texas, the retrospective traveled to the Zimmerli Art Museum at Rutgers University in New Brunswick, New Jersey, and the Columbus Museum of Art in Columbus, Ohio.) in Dallas.
 In 2017, sculptures from the series were included in the historical survey exhibition Soul of a Nation: Art in the Age of Black Power, originating at the Tate Modern (Note: After closing in London, the exhibition traveled to the Crystal Bridges Museum of American Art in Bentonville, Arkansas, the Brooklyn Museum in New York, The Broad in Los Angeles, the de Young Museum in San Francisco, and the Museum of Fine Arts, Houston.) in London, curated by Mark Godfrey and Zoé Whitley.
 The exhibition featured Some Bright Morning (1963) – the first work from the series – along with several other Lynch Fragments.

 The São Paulo Museum of Art staged a survey of Lynch Fragments sculptures in 2018, the most comprehensive exhibition of the series to have been mounted.
-In 2024, over a dozen examples of the sculptures were presented in Edwards's traveling retrospective originating at the Fridericianum (Note: After closing in Germany, a version of the retrospective traveled to the Kunsthalle Bern in Bern, Switzerland, and is currently on view at the Palais de Tokyo in Paris through February 2026.) in Kassel, Germany, his first in Europe.
+In 2024, over a dozen examples of the sculptures were presented in Edwards's traveling retrospective originating at the Fridericianum (Note: After closing in Germany, a version of the retrospective traveled to the Kunsthalle Bern in Bern, Switzerland, and the Palais de Tokyo in Paris.) in Kassel, Germany, his first in Europe.